gmbrandt/xwavecal/README.rst

 The wavelength model and wavelength coefficients are saved in the fits header for each spectrum extension that has wavelengths.
 The model and coefficients have keywords MODEL and MCOEFFS, respectively, in the header.
-ID keywords: IDTRACE, IDBLAZE, IDLIST, IDFIBTMP
+ID keywords: IDTRACE, IDBLAZE, IDLIST, IDTEMPL

 Configuring a new instrument
 ============================